Isaacvz/CLITaskTracker/README.md

 ## 🪄 Features
 - ➕ **Add**

-  Creates a new task and assigns a unique ID.
+  Creates a new task and assigns an ID.
 - 🪓 **Delete**

   Permanently removes a task from the list.